bigpandaio/bigpanda-ansible/README.md

 ### Resolve Alerts

-The `bigpanda.incident.resolveAlerts` module allows you to resolve an alert by providing the alert ID and resolution message.
+The `bigpanda.incident.resolve_alerts` module allows you to resolve an alert by providing the alert ID and resolution message.

 Parameters:
 - `alert_ids` (required): The ID of the alert to resolve.